opulencephp/docs/orm-data-mappers.md

 }
 ```

-That's it.
-Just use this cached SQL data mapper throughout your application, and you will take advantage of aggressive caching.
+Our `getByTitle()` method calls `$this->read()`, which automatically handles reading from cache and falling back to the SQL database on a cache miss.
+This is all you need to do to take advantage of aggressive caching in your data mappers.

 <h2 id="generating-data-mapper-classes">Generating Data Mapper Classes</h2>
 You can use the console to generate any type of built-in data mapper using `php rdev make:datamapper`, and then selecting from the menu.